HDI, MPI & Development Indicators

 Child Development Indicators

-India has the world's largest population of children under 18 (~44 crore) and their development is critical for demographic dividend realisation.
-Under-5 mortality rate: 32 per 1,000 live births (SRS 2020) — declined from 126 in 1990.
-SDG target: <25 by 2030.
-Neonatal mortality: 20 per 1,000 live births — accounts for 62.5% of under-5 deaths.
-Low birth weight (LBW): 18.2% of newborns — linked to maternal malnutrition and poor antenatal care.
-Full immunisation (all basic vaccines): 76.4% (NFHS-5) — up from 62% (NFHS-4).
-Universal Immunisation Programme covers 12 vaccine-preventable diseases.
-Mission Indradhanush (2014) and Intensified Mission Indradhanush accelerated coverage in low-performing districts.
-Child labour: Census 2011 counted 10.1 million child workers (5-14 years).
-Child Labour (Prohibition and Regulation) Amendment Act 2016 bans employment of children below 14 in all occupations and adolescents (14-18) in hazardous occupations.
-PENCIL portal for child labour complaint monitoring.
-However, informal child labour persists — particularly in domestic work, agriculture, and small workshops.
-ICDS coverage: 13.9 lakh anganwadi centres serving 8.9 crore children (0-6 years) and 2 crore pregnant/lactating mothers.
-Services: Supplementary nutrition, pre-school education, health check-ups, immunisation referrals, nutrition education.
-ICDS is the world's largest early childhood development programme but faces challenges: inadequate nutrition supply, untrained workers, poor infrastructure in many centres.
-Beti Bachao Beti Padhao: Addresses declining child sex ratio.
-Multi-sectoral action in 405 districts.
-Sex ratio at birth improved from 918 (2014-15) to 929 (NFHS-5).
-Sukanya Samriddhi Yojana: Savings scheme for girl child — interest rate 8.2% (highest among small savings), maturity at 21 years.
+India has the world's largest under-18 population (~44 crore); their development determines whether the demographic dividend materialises.
+Under-5 mortality: 32 per 1,000 live births (SRS 2020) — down from 126 in 1990; SDG target <25 by 2030.
+Neonatal mortality: 20 per 1,000 — accounts for 62.5% of under-5 deaths.
+Low birth weight: 18.2% — linked to maternal malnutrition.
+Full immunisation: 76.4% (NFHS-5) vs 62% (NFHS-4).
+UIP covers 12 vaccine-preventable diseases.
+Mission Indradhanush accelerated coverage in low-performing districts.
+Child labour: Census 2011 counted 10.1 million child workers (5-14).
+The 2016 Amendment bans employment below 14 in all occupations and adolescents (14-18) in hazardous ones.
+PENCIL portal tracks complaints.
+Informal child labour persists in domestic work, agriculture, and small workshops.
+ICDS covers 8.9 crore children (0-6) and 2 crore pregnant/lactating mothers through 13.9 lakh anganwadi centres — the world's largest early childhood programme, though it faces nutrition supply gaps, untrained workers, and poor infrastructure.
+Beti Bachao Beti Padhao addresses declining child sex ratio across 405 districts; sex ratio at birth improved from 918 (2014-15) to 929.
+Sukanya Samriddhi Yojana: 8.2% interest, maturity at 21 years.

 Subnational Human Development — India's Internal Divide

-India's development challenge is as much internal as external — the gap between the best and worst performing states is equivalent to the gap between medium-income and low-income countries.
-Kerala's model: HDI 0.782 (comparable to Mexico, Thailand).
-Life expectancy 77.3 years.
+The gap between India's best and worst states equals the gap between medium-income and low-income countries.
+Kerala: HDI 0.782.
+Life expectancy 77.3.
 Literacy 93.9%.
-IMR 6 per 1,000.
-Kerala's success is attributed to early investment in public education and health (even before independence), land reforms, women's empowerment, and political consciousness.
-However, Kerala faces challenges: high youth unemployment (21%), low economic growth relative to peers, ageing population, high household debt.
-Bihar's challenge: HDI 0.574 (comparable to sub-Saharan Africa).
-Life expectancy 63.1 years.
+IMR 6.
+Success attributed to early public investment in education and health, land reforms, women's empowerment, and political consciousness.
+Challenges: high youth unemployment (21%), low economic growth relative to peers, ageing population, high household debt.
+Bihar: HDI 0.574.
+Life expectancy 63.1.
 Literacy 63.8%.
 IMR 35.
-Bihar's challenges include high population growth (TFR 2.98), low female empowerment, poor governance quality, and fiscal dependence on central transfers (62% of revenue from Centre).
-However, Bihar's growth rate has accelerated (10.5% average 2005-15) and human development indicators are improving rapidly from a low base.
-Southern states (Tamil Nadu, Kerala, Karnataka): Have achieved near-replacement fertility, high literacy, lower poverty — but face ageing population, declining share of working-age population, and resulting concerns about Finance Commission resource allocation (which is partly population-based).
-Northern states (UP, Bihar, MP, Rajasthan): High fertility, high poverty, low literacy — but have larger working-age populations and potential for demographic dividend if human capital investment accelerates.
-NITI Aayog's Aspirational Districts Programme (ADP) targets 112 districts with worst development indicators across 28 states — using ranking, competition, convergence of government programmes, and partnering with civil society organisations to improve outcomes.
+Challenges include high population growth (TFR 2.98), low female empowerment, weak governance, and fiscal dependence on central transfers (62% of revenue from Centre).
+Growth has accelerated (10.5% average 2005-15) and indicators are improving from a low base.
+Southern states (TN, Kerala, Karnataka): near-replacement fertility, high literacy, lower poverty — but face ageing populations, declining working-age share, and resulting Finance Commission allocation concerns (partly population-based).
+Northern states (UP, Bihar, MP, Rajasthan): high fertility, high poverty, low literacy — but larger working-age populations and demographic dividend potential if human capital investment accelerates.
+NITI Aayog's ADP targets 112 districts with worst development indicators across 28 states using ranking, competition, programme convergence, and civil society partnerships.

 Global Comparison — India vs BRICS & Peers

-India's human development performance lags behind most peer economies despite comparable or higher GDP growth.
-HDI comparison (2024 report): China 0.788 (rank 75), Brazil 0.760 (rank 89), South Africa 0.717 (rank 109), India 0.644 (rank 134).
-Among BRICS, India ranks lowest.
-Bangladesh (0.670, rank 129) now ranks higher than India on HDI — a point frequently cited in development debates.
-Bangladesh's success is attributed to women's empowerment (garment industry employment), NGO-driven social programmes (BRAC, Grameen), and targeted health/education investments.
-Sri Lanka (0.782, rank 78) has dramatically higher human development than India despite lower per capita GDP — demonstrating that income alone does not determine HDI.
-Vietnam (0.726, rank 107) also outperforms India despite lower per capita income — high investment in education and health.
-Key gaps: (1) Life expectancy: India 67.7 vs China 78.6, Vietnam 74.8, Sri Lanka 76.4.
-India loses ~10 years to its Asian peers — attributable to high infant/child mortality, poor nutrition, and inadequate healthcare access.
-(2) Education: Mean years of schooling 6.6 vs China 7.6, Sri Lanka 10.8 — India's older population drags this down.
-Expected years of schooling (12.6) is closer to peers.
-(3) Income: India's GNI per capita ($6,951 PPP) is lowest among BRICS except South Africa — but India's inequality-adjusted income is even lower, reflecting distributional issues.
-India's key advantage: Young population (median age 28.4 vs China 38.4) — if human capital investment matches demographic opportunity, India could rapidly converge on HDI with peers by 2047 (centenary target).
+India's human development lags behind most peers despite comparable or higher GDP growth.
+HDI (2024 report): China 0.788 (rank 75), Brazil 0.760 (89), South Africa 0.717 (109), India 0.644 (134).
+India ranks lowest among BRICS.
+Bangladesh (0.670, rank 129) now outranks India — attributed to women's empowerment (garment industry), NGO-driven programmes (BRAC, Grameen), and targeted health/education investments.
+Sri Lanka (0.782, rank 78) has dramatically higher HDI despite lower per capita GDP — demonstrating income alone does not determine HDI.
+Vietnam (0.726, rank 107) also outperforms India on lower income through high education and health investment.
+Key gaps: (1) Life expectancy: India 67.7 vs China 78.6, Vietnam 74.8, Sri Lanka 76.4 — India loses ~10 years, attributable to high infant/child mortality, poor nutrition, and inadequate healthcare.
+(2) Education: mean years 6.6 vs China 7.6, Sri Lanka 10.8 — India's older population drags this down; expected years (12.6) is closer to peers.
+(3) Income: GNI per capita $6,951 PPP is lowest among BRICS except South Africa; inequality-adjusted income is even lower.
+India's advantage: median age 28.4 vs China 38.4 — if human capital investment matches demographic opportunity, India could rapidly converge on HDI with peers by 2047.

 Poverty Data Gaps & Methodological Debates

-India faces significant poverty data gaps and methodological controversies that complicate policy-making.
-The HCES data gap: No consumption expenditure survey was conducted between 2011-12 and 2022-23 (11 years).
-The 2017-18 HCES data was collected but never released — the government cited "data quality issues."
-Leaked data reportedly showed rising rural poverty, contradicting the government narrative.
-This created an unprecedented data vacuum — India's official poverty estimates were frozen at 2011-12 levels for over a decade.
-Methodological debate: Consumption vs income: India has traditionally measured poverty through consumption expenditure (HCES), not income.
-Consumption is considered more stable and less prone to underreporting than income.
-However, consumption surveys capture only what is consumed, missing savings, assets, and wealth.
-MRP vs URP: Mixed Reference Period (MRP) uses different recall periods for different items — 365 days for infrequent purchases (clothing, durables), 30 days for regular items.
-Uniform Reference Period (URP) uses 30 days for all items.
-The choice of reference period significantly affects estimates — MRP typically gives lower poverty estimates than URP because the 365-day recall captures infrequent expenditures more completely.
+India faces significant poverty data gaps that complicate policy.
+HCES data gap: no consumption survey between 2011-12 and 2022-23 (11 years).
+The 2017-18 data was collected but never released — the government cited "data quality issues."
+Leaked data reportedly showed rising rural poverty, contradicting the official narrative.
+This created an unprecedented decade-long vacuum.
+Consumption vs income: India traditionally measures poverty through consumption expenditure (HCES), not income.
+Consumption is more stable and less prone to underreporting, but misses savings, assets, and wealth.
+MRP vs URP: Mixed Reference Period (MRP) uses 365-day recall for infrequent purchases and 30-day for regular items.
+Uniform Reference Period (URP) uses 30 days for all.
+MRP typically gives lower poverty estimates.
 HCES 2022-23 used modified MRP, making direct comparison with 2011-12 URP data problematic.
-Multidimensional vs monetary: Traditional poverty lines are monetary (consumption expenditure threshold).
-MPI captures non-monetary deprivations (nutrition, education, sanitation).
-Both approaches are needed — a household above the poverty line may still be deprived in education or health, and a household below the line may have access to public services that mitigate deprivation.
-The SECC (Socio-Economic Caste Census) 2011 provided deprivation-based ranking of households — used for PM-JAY and other scheme targeting.
-SECC categorised households by 7 deprivation indicators (no earning member, female-headed with no earning male, SC/ST, manual casual labourer, etc.).
-An updated SECC has been demanded by several political parties and economists.
+Multidimensional vs monetary: monetary poverty lines set a consumption threshold; MPI captures non-monetary deprivations (nutrition, education, sanitation).
+Both are needed — a household above the poverty line may still lack education or health access.
+SECC 2011 provided deprivation-based household ranking used for PM-JAY and other targeting.
+It categorised households by 7 deprivation indicators (no earning member, female-headed with no earning male, SC/ST, manual casual labourer, etc.).
+An updated SECC has been demanded by multiple parties and economists.

 Social Protection Architecture

-India has built an extensive social protection architecture to address poverty and vulnerability, though coverage remains incomplete.
-Food security: National Food Security Act 2013 entitles 81.35 crore people (67% of population) to subsidised food grain — 5 kg per person per month at Rs 1 (coarse grains), Rs 2 (wheat), Rs 3 (rice).
-The Act also provides: maternity benefit (Rs 6,000), meals for children under 6, mid-day meals for schoolchildren.
-Total food subsidy: Rs 2.05 lakh crore (FY24).
-PM Garib Kalyan Anna Yojana (PMGKAY): Free 5 kg/person/month during COVID — extended and made permanent (absorbed into NFSA with zero price from January 2024 for 5 years).
-Income support: PM-KISAN provides Rs 6,000/year in 3 instalments to 11.8 crore farmer families.
-Total disbursement: Rs 3.24 lakh crore (cumulative).
-However, tenant farmers and agricultural labourers may be excluded as the scheme requires landholding proof.
-Employment: MGNREGA guarantees 100 days of unskilled manual work.
-Functions as an automatic stabiliser — demand increases during droughts and economic downturns.
-PM-SVANidhi: Micro-credit for street vendors — Rs 10,000 to Rs 50,000 loans.
-87 lakh vendors benefited.
-Housing: PM Awas Yojana-Gramin: Rs 1.20 lakh per house in plains, Rs 1.30 lakh in hilly areas.
-3.06 crore houses completed (2024).
-PM Awas Yojana-Urban: 1.18 crore houses sanctioned.
-Insurance and pension: PM-JJBY (Rs 2 lakh life cover, Rs 436/year premium), PMSBY (Rs 2 lakh accident cover, Rs 20/year), APY (pension Rs 1,000-5,000/month), PM-SYM (Rs 3,000/month pension for unorganised workers).
-DBT (Direct Benefit Transfer): Rs 35 lakh crore transferred through DBT since 2013.
-JAM Trinity (Jan Dhan + Aadhaar + Mobile) enables targeted delivery.
-Estimated savings of Rs 3.48 lakh crore from elimination of fake beneficiaries and leakages.
+India has built an extensive social protection system, though coverage gaps remain.
+Food security: NFSA 2013 entitles 81.35 crore people (67% of population) to 5 kg/person/month at Rs 1 (coarse grains), Rs 2 (wheat), Rs 3 (rice).
+Also provides: maternity benefit (Rs 6,000), meals for children under 6, mid-day meals.
+Food subsidy: Rs 2.05 lakh crore (FY24).
+PMGKAY provided free 5 kg/person/month during COVID — absorbed into NFSA at zero price from January 2024 for 5 years.
+Income support: PM-KISAN delivers Rs 6,000/year in 3 instalments to 11.8 crore farmer families; cumulative Rs 3.24 lakh crore.
+Tenant farmers and agricultural labourers may be excluded (requires landholding proof).
+Employment: MGNREGA guarantees 100 days unskilled work and functions as automatic stabiliser.
+PM-SVANidhi: micro-credit for 87 lakh street vendors.
+Housing: PMAY-G (Rs 1.20 lakh/house plains, Rs 1.30 lakh hilly; 3.06 crore houses completed).
+PMAY-U (1.18 crore houses sanctioned).
+Insurance and pension: PMJJBY (Rs 2 lakh life cover, Rs 436/year), PMSBY (Rs 2 lakh accident cover, Rs 20/year), APY (Rs 1,000–5,000/month pension), PM-SYM (Rs 3,000/month for unorganised workers).
+DBT: Rs 35 lakh crore transferred since 2013 via JAM Trinity.
+Estimated savings of Rs 3.48 lakh crore from eliminating fake beneficiaries.
 Challenges: (1) Last-mile delivery failures.
-(2) Digital exclusion (elderly, disabled, remote areas lack Aadhaar/smartphone).
-(3) Inadequate benefit levels (MGNREGA wage Rs 267/day is below minimum wage in many states).
-(4) Coverage gaps — urban poor and migrant workers remain underserved.
+(2) Digital exclusion (elderly, disabled, remote areas).
+(3) Inadequate benefits (MGNREGA Rs 267/day below many state minimum wages).
+(4) Urban poor and migrants remain underserved.

 Relevant Exams

-HDI and MPI are among the most frequently asked topics in UPSC Prelims — questions on India's HDI rank, MPI methodology, and poverty committee recommendations appear regularly.
-SSC CGL tests factual knowledge of poverty lines, committee names, and UNDP indices.
-IBPS PO asks about financial inclusion and poverty programmes.
-UPSC Mains (GS Paper 2) has questions on HDI limitations, poverty estimation debates, and government schemes' effectiveness.
-HCES data, SDG progress, and NITI Aayog MPI findings are current affairs staples.
+UPSC Prelims frequently tests HDI rank, MPI methodology, and poverty committee recommendations.
+SSC CGL targets factual knowledge of poverty lines, committee names, and UNDP indices.
+IBPS PO covers financial inclusion and poverty programmes.
+UPSC Mains (GS Paper 2) probes HDI limitations, poverty estimation debates, and scheme effectiveness.
+HCES data, SDG progress, and NITI Aayog MPI findings feature regularly in current affairs sections.